Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 It was a jarring sight.
 Residents lined the rooftop and doorways of a renovated warehouse apartment building to get a look.

 “We didn’t even know y’all had that equipment!” one voice rang out from the protesters.
 Amid taunts and chants of “Say his name!
 Andrew Brown!” from the crowd, the officers advanced in formation.
-At least six protesters were arrested by the time the street cleared about 10:45 p.m.
+At least six protesters were arrested by the time the street cleared at about 10:45 p.m.

 The next day, crowds returned downtown, ready to march again.

-There was a sense, among some, that they were seeing their hometown in an unflattering new light.
+There was a sense among some that they were seeing their hometown in an unflattering new light.

 Sarah Richardson, 54, who is Black, said her husband is a military veteran who works at the shipyard in Newport News, Va.
 He leaves every morning just after 4 to meet a commuter van for the hour-and-20-minute trek in predawn darkness.